 The town has fully embraced its troll obsession with other businesses like the Grumpy Troll Brew Pub welcoming locals and visitors alike.
 If you’re planning to visit all of the unique roadside statues, you can find a full map of trolls around Mount Horeb on the city’s website.
 You can also tune in 24/7 for a live view of the town’s trolls—just in case they might be up to some of their signature antics.

+I would love to hear from you!
 Have you ever visited Mount Horeb, Wisconsin?
 What was your experience on the Trollway?